linesma/Optimus-indicator-Depreciated-/README.md

 ```
 sudo cp ~/manjaroptimus/more-icons/set01/*.svg /usr/share/icons/hicolor/symbolic/apps
 ```
+The original icons I used in the initial release are included in the folder "more-icons/set-original".

-Hopefully I will be adding more icon choices in the future.
+I will be adding more icon choices in the future.

 Enjoy!!!